 Pink Eye in Cattle Symptoms

 Pink eye disease (Infectious Bovine Keratoconjunctivitis) symptoms in cows include watery eyes, red eyes, frequent blinking, irritation, and avoidance of sunlight due to eye pain.
-Tears running down the face and swelling of the eyelids are also common.
+Tears running down the face and eyelid swelling are also common.
 Many animals rub their faces against posts or the ground due to irritation, which is often linked to conjunctivitis in cows (an inflammation that causes the eyes to be sore and highly sensitive).

 Causes of Pink Eye in Cattle